 OMB issues and updates the Compliance Supplement for non-federal entities that receive and expend federal financial assistance.
-The auditors are required to use the supplements for audits of fiscal years ending on or after June 30, 1997.

 The State Compliance Supplements are prepared by the funding State agencies and reviewed, approved, and distributed by the Local Government Commission as Volume II of this part of the Audit Manual.
 Auditors must use the approved Compliance Supplements when performing audits of grantees receiving and expending State funds received from the State of North Carolina.
 Since the supplements are prepared by the funding agencies, specific questions relating to particular programs should be directed to the agency contact person listed in the Compliance Supplements.